 All applicants must be under 50 years of age.
 No academic degree is required.
 If you are under 18, you must have permission from your parents.
 Those who have serious or terminal illnesses or severe disabilities can not be accepted as monastics.
 Monks and nuns in the Plum Village tradition are celibate and make a deep commitment to the community.
 They live, practice, and teach as a community and not as individuals.

-As a candidate to become a monastic you should stay at a Plum Village monastery for at least three months.
+As a candidate to become a monastic you should stay at Blue Cliff Monastery for at least three months.
 In this way, you can have direct experience of monastic and community life, and the sangha can observe whether or not you have a strong monastic volition.
 If you are not sure about entering monastic life, you are free to take your time and practice as a layperson in one of our centers.
 Long-term stays must be approved of by the respective monastery, and other regulations do apply.

 After a stay of at least two weeks, you are welcome to write a letter to request an extended stay.
 After a stay of at least two months you are welcome to write an aspiration letter to express your wish to pursue monastic life.
 As soon as the sangha has received your letter and has shared it with the community, you become a postulant, which means simply that you are requesting ordination and the sangha is aware of it.
 During the time of postulancy you are asked to participate in all activities and practices like a monastic member, though certain activities are strictly reserved for the ordained members of the community.